rabbitmq/tgir/episodes/001/README.md

 Because this webinar is a series of demos, please ask questions as they come up.
 I will stop at regular intervals and answer as many of your questions as possible.

-...

 OK, so we will start by setting up the new metrics system in RabbitMQ 3.8 from scratch.
 This includes integrating with Prometheus & Grafana.
-Even though this is something that you may not need to do if you are using RabbitMQ as a service, for example RabbitMQ for Kubernetes, and I belive RabbitMQ for PCF as well, it's important to understand how the various pieces fit together.
+Even though this is something that you may not need to do if you are using RabbitMQ as a service, for example [RabbitMQ for Kubernetes](https://content.pivotal.io/blog/introducing-rabbitmq-for-kubernetes), and I belive [RabbitMQ for PCF](https://docs.pivotal.io/rabbitmq-cf) as well, it's important to understand how the various pieces fit together.

-...

 After we have covered the basics, we will continue by learning about the new Grafana dashboards that our team maintains: